bitemyapp/learnhaskell/README.md

 - http://www.davesquared.net/2014/05/platformless-haskell.html

+---

-## Yorgey course - Do this first, this is the primary way I recommend being introduced to Haskell.
+## Yorgey course - *Do this first*, this is the primary way I recommend being introduced to Haskell.

 http://www.seas.upenn.edu/~cis194/lectures.html Brent Yorgey's course is the best I've found so far and replaces both Yann Esposito's HF&H and the NICTA course.
 This course is particularly valuable as it will not only equip you to write Haskell but also help you understand parser combinators.

+---

 ## Understanding basic Haskell error messages